ErisMik/nomen/README.md

 Program for my Computer Science IA

 ### Description
-Acts as a hub for online statuses
+Acts as a hub for online statuses.
+It grabs them from their respective APIs and shows them in a graphical interface.

 ### Language
 Python 2.7